READING ABOUT THE ALEXANDER TECHNIQUE

 the conscious mind activates anti-gravity reflexes.

-Books about the Alexander Technique are widely available in libraries, bookstores and online.
+Books about the AT are widely available in bookstores, libraries and online.
+Other sources:

 Recaptured: Exploring Ways We Think and Move